Iterative Refinement

 NBI Survival Overhead Gradient: Structured Performance Divergence

-Performance gap between biological and NBI systems should be structured by task type following information-theoretic predictions, not random
+Performance gap between biological and NBI systems should be structured by task type following information-theoretic predictions, not distributed randomly across task categories.

 Documented Mar 2, 2026 · Active Testing